AzeemAslamCh/Clustering/README.md

-# Clustering Ecample for income dataset
+# Clustering Example for income dataset